 When it comes to working and hiring remotely, most people usually belong in one of two groups: those who think it’s a chance to binge-watch Game of Thrones on their couch while pretending to work and those who think it’s a chance to do meaningful work they love without the stress of commuting.

-At Toggl, we belong to the second group.
+At Toggl Track, we belong to the second group.

 As a plus, a case study on how to use Toggl Hire (our candidate sourcing tool of choice) to find and hire talented remote workers.

 Why remote work?

 There’s already a ton of material out there on the perks of working remotely, but here are the basics for the Doubting Thomases out there.
 First off – there’s no commuting.
 Besides saving time (at least 100 hours per year), it means less carbon pollution and better employee health.
 Remote work also increases productivity, decreases employee turnover and saves companies millions on overhead costs.

 Finally, remote work allows you to hire talent from all over the globe – not just within driving distance from the company office.
 This is precisely why we use it at Toggl Track.

 Given many of its benefits, it’s no wonder that remote work is on the rise.
 According to recent research, 43% of the employed in the USA spend some time working remotely on a weekly basis.
 This is a 4% increase since 2012.
 There is no doubt that larger portions of the workforce will do their jobs remotely in the years to come.

 How Toggl Track switched to hiring remotely

 By today’s startup standards, Toggl Track is somewhat of a dinosaur.
 It was founded in 2006, and it has been fully remote since 2013.
 There are multiple reasons for this, but only one was enough to tip the scales.